ga4gh/vrs/docs/source/terms_and_model.rst

 ComposedSequenceExpression
 ##########################

-*Composed Sequence* is a class of sequence expression where two or more constitutive sequence expressions are expressed as an ordered list, representing a concatenated sequence.
-This class is useful for expressing concepts such as the OPMD polyalanine alleles [2]_.
+*Composed Sequence* is a class of sequence expression composed of other sequence expression types.
+It is useful, for example, when representing multiple repeating subunits that occur in tandem, such as in the description of *PABPN1* alleles in the diagnosis of oculopharyngeal muscular dystrophy (OPMD).

-..
-[2] Brais b, et al. *Short CCG expansions in the PABP2 gene cause
-       oculopharyngeal muscular dystrophy* Nat Genet.
-(1998).

 .. include:: defs/ComposedSequenceExpression.rst